redhug/OnlineTutorials-ProjectMilestone/Docs/scope_statement.md

 <h2>Project Title: Project Management Online Tutorials</h2>
-<h4>Date: 5/23/2019</h4>
+<h4>Date: 5/24/2019</h4>
-<h4>Project Description:</h4>  <p>This is an interactive website to help Northwest Missouri students understand Project management process groups and knowledge areas.Using this web application a student/learner can take a quiz on project integration management and process groups.If a student/learner get a score of 70% result will be displayed as pass.A student have scope to retake the exam.
-This project helps students understand Project Integration Management Knowledge Area and 5 process groups (initiating, planning, executing, monitoring & controlling, and control). </p>
+<h4>Project Description:</h4>  <p>This project is a user friendly and easy to navigate website with a quality content about all the process groups and the knowledge areas.
+We are going to explain about each process group in detail along with the knowledge areas.We also provide an interface where students can post their questions if they have any and we will be having other students and teachers who can respond to the questions. </p>
-**Product Features and Requirements:**| The website should be easy to use. <br> It should be accessible to all the future Northwest Missouri Students who will be taking Project Management. <br> The website should have a login/Register page and also another option to login as a guest. <br> The Website should directly route to retake exam page, if the user score less than 70%. <br> There should be different questions for every attempt and the user can give as many attempts as he/she desires.
+<h4>Product Features and Requirements:<h4> The main aim of our website is that it should be user friendly and interactive so that students will be more interested to learn. <br> It shows various components on the page for different process groups and the knowledge areas.<br> It also allows student to post any questions if they so that other people will respond to it if they know the answer

-**Project Deliverables:**|<p>Business case, stakeholder register, Project charter, Team contract, Scope statement, WBS, Schedule, Cost baseline, Status reports, Gantt charts, issue logs, Final project presentation, Final project report, Lessons-learned report, and any other documents required to manage the project.
+<h4>Product Deliverables:</h4> A website that allows the student to study and understand the concepts of project management course and also requirements that were specified above.

-**Product Deliverables:**| Primary Deliverable: A prototype to show how the website looks and works. <br> Secondary Deliverable: A fully working website for the Northwest Missouri students with the requirements specified in the above row.
+<h4>Project Deliverables:</h4> Project charter, stakeholder register, Scope statement, WBS, Schedule, SWOT analysis, Wireframe, Cost baseline, design presentation, inspection reports, Project Gantt chart, defect logs, project presentation, project report, Lessons-learned report, and any other documents required to manage the project.

-**Project Future Scope:**| <p>At a later point we would like to enhance the application to handle 10 knowledge areas and 5 process group in detail.User have scope to read more on the topics.
-We would like to add more number of questions say 20 to 30 questions in a single quiz.If a student/learner get a score of 90% ,a certificate of learning will be issued acknowledging a student efforts.</p>
+<h4>Project Future Scope:<h4> <p>In future we would like video tutorials and conduct quiz at the end of the each chapter which helps the student even more.</p>
-**Project Success Criteria:**| <p>The product is supposed to meet all the functionalities with simple User Interface.
-The team is aiming to deliver the product on time without any delays.</p>
+<h4>Project Success Criteria:</h4> <p>To deliver the project in the given time with quality code, better performance and without any defects.</p>